Assembled Logo

 Artificial Intelligence • Software • Automation

-Develop forecasting interfaces and data pipelines for support contact volume prediction.
-Design scheduling systems for thousands of agents, enhance MLOps for rapid deployment.
+Develop forecasting interfaces and data pipelines to predict support contact volume, schedule agents, and enhance MLOps for efficiency.

 United States